 Are you struggling with calculating a percentage in a pivot table?
 Pivot tables in Excel are excellent tools for analyzing data.
 They help you to aggregate, summarize, finding insights and presenting a large amount of data in just a few clicks, including calculating a percentage from given data.

 You can create and modify pivot tables very quickly.
 You can create calculated fields in a pivot table that help expand your analysis with more data.
-Though it has some limitations, calculated fields are a great way to find new insights from pivot tables.
+Though it has some limitations, calculated fields are a great way to find new insights, such as percentages, from pivot tables.

 Calculating percentage in the pivot table

 In this example, you have the beverage sales data of eleven items for the 3rd quarter of the year.